Braves vs. Cubs Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will send Bryce Elder (8-2) to the mound for his 22nd start this season.
+- Charlie Morton (10-9) will take the mound for the Braves, his 22nd start of the season.

+- In 21 starts this season, he's earned a quality start in nine of them.

-- Elder will look to finish five or more innings for the third start in a row.
+- Morton has 19 starts of five or more innings this season in 21 chances.
+He averages 5.7 innings per outing.

-- He has finished five appearances without allowing an earned run in 21 chances this season.
+- He has four appearances with no earned runs allowed in 21 chances this season.

 |Opponent